 Wharfinger House Museum

-The small but fascinating Wharfingers House Museum is a must-visit for anyone interested in Derby's role in early aviation, the story of the SS Colac, and more.
+The small but fascinating Wharfinger House Museum is a must-visit for anyone interested in Derby's role in early aviation, the story of the SS Colac, and more.
 Get the key from the Visitor Centre to access this historical building on Loch Street.

 Across the road on Elder Street, you'll see the old Wool Shed, once part of the original port facilities.
 Alongside are some old trams which one used to traverse the marsh to the port, part of the Derby Historic Tramway Project.